perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-enable-utf-8-literals.md

 {
-   "authors" : [
+   "title" : "Perl Unicode Cookbook: Enable UTF-8 Literals", "authors" : [
       "tom-christiansen"
    ],
+   "categories" : "unicode",
+   "date" : "2012-04-06T06:00:01-08:00",
+   "image" : null,
+   "thumbnail" : null,
+   "description" : "℞ 3: Declare source in UTF-8 for identiﬁers and literals Without the all-critical use utf8 declaration, putting UTF‑8 in your literals and identiﬁers won't work right.
+If you used the standard Perl Unicode preamble, this already happened.
+If you did,...", "draft" : null,
    "slug" : "/pub/2012/04/perlunicook-enable-utf-8-literals.html",
-   "title" : "Perl Unicode Cookbook: Enable UTF-8 Literals", "description" : "℞ 3: Declare source in UTF-8 for identiﬁers and literals Without the all-critical use utf8 declaration, putting UTF‑8 in your literals and identiﬁers won't work right.
-If you used the standard Perl Unicode preamble, this already happened.
-If you did,...", "thumbnail" : null,
-   "draft" : null,
-   "image" : null,
-   "categories" : "unicode",
-   "tags" : [],
+   "tags" : []
-   "date" : "2012-04-06T06:00:01-08:00"
 }

-℞ 3: Declare source in UTF-8 for identiﬁers and literals {#Declare-source-in-utf8-for-identifiers-and-literals}
+℞ 3: Declare source in UTF-8 for identiﬁers and literals
 --------------------------------------------------------

 Without the all-critical `use utf8` declaration, putting UTF‑8 in your literals and identiﬁers won't work right.
-If you used [the standard Perl Unicode preamble](/media/_pub_2012_04_perlunicook-enable-utf-8-literals/perlunicook-standard-preamble.html), this already happened.
+If you used [the standard Perl Unicode preamble](/pub/2012/04/perlunicook-standard-preamble.html), this already happened.
 If you did, you can do things like this:

     use utf8;